Martha Edelheit: Activism

 Edelheit was a member of Fight Censorship (est. 1973), founded by Anita Steckel.
 Fight Censorship was composed of several women artists whose work focused on eroticism, including Joan Semmel, Judith Bernstein, Hannah Wilke, Juanita McNeely, Barbara Nessim, Eunice Golden, Carolee Schneemann, and Joan Glueckman.
 They lectured and educated the public about erotic art and the negative effects of censorship.

 In 1977, Edelheit became an associate of the Women's Institute for Freedom of the Press (WIFP).

 Edelheit was a member of Women in the Arts, Women/Artist/Filmmakers Inc, the Women's Caucus for Art (WCA) and an associate member of Soho20 Chelsea Gallery.

 Her image is included in the 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 Sweden

 Martha Edelheit lived on a ten and a half acres of land in Svartsjölandet in Sweden, with her partner Sam Nilsson, from 1993 to 2024.
-Her partner died in 2020 and she moved back to NYC in 2024.
+Her partner died in 2020 and she moved back to New York City in 2024.